Athletics at the 2008 Summer Olympics – Women's high jump: Summary

 Eight years after the competition, samples taken after the event were retested.
 Chicherova tested positive for dehydrochlormethyltestosterone (turinabol).
 The fourth- and fifth-place finishers, Yelena Slesarenko and Vita Palamar also tested positive in the 2016 re-tests.
 All three were disqualified from the Olympics, and their results were struck from the record.
 Medals of other athletes have been reallocated by IAAF.

 Records

-Prior to this competition, the existing world and Olympic records were as follows.
+Prior to this competition, the existing world record, Olympic record, and world leading jump were as follows:

 No new world or Olympic records were set for this event.

 Results

 Qualifying round

 Qualification criteria: 1.96 (Q) or at least 12 best performers (q) advance to the final.